omniprime/100-days-of-code/log.md

 **Thoughts:** I still am not feeling like I am making much progress on what I work on each day.
 I might need to start waking up earlier to work on this for a different perspective.
 I think I have a good handle on the basics of jQuery now.
 I will continue to work through the codecademy course and I might work on some of it on sololearn when I get all the ins and outs of CSS under my belt.
 I think the biggest issue is my lack of creative brain keeping me down.

+### Day 49: February 21st, 2017

+**Today's Progress**: Flexbox Froggy and more jQuery

+**Thoughts:** Today felt like a good day.
+I learned about http://flexboxfroggy.com/ from another #100daysofcode coder and wanted to give it a shot.
+I was able to do all 24 challenges in about 20 minutes.
+Not too bad with my limited flexbox usage.
+I also learned a few things about positioning content ina flexbox.
+I think I will experiment with them some more.
+I also went through 2 more lessions ofjQuery on codecademy.
+I am starting to get into things I have not used too much, so I hope to start learning more about what each does and how to properly use them.